-If you are new to the company and not sure what you can get away with, I always go back to the statement 'Dress for the job you want, the the job you have' and I love Lauren Conrad’s rule on this “Thou shalt dress like my female boss.
+If you are new to the company and not sure what you can get away with, I always go back to the statement 'Dress for the job you want, the the job you have' .

-If you do not have a female boss, too few do, emulate the highest-ranking female in your company and check out what everyone else wears.
-Unfortunately for many of my clients when I ask about what other women wear, there are very few women above or around them to aspire to.
-I encourage them to look at Pinterest or online and find someone who has a business style they like, and take note of what they like about it and how its put together to get some ideas.
+Unfortunately for many of my clients, highlighted when I ask about what other women wear, there are very few women above or around them to aspire to.
+Take your cue from the men in the position above you, and match them in formality.
+I encourage you to look at Pinterest or online blogs and find someone who has a business style you like, take note of what you like about it and how it’s put together to get some ideas.

 I usually advise my corporate clients to go for classic with a twist.
 A pencil skirt in a bright colour; flattering, slim work trousers - in a colour if they dare, or a coloured silk blouse.
 Stylish pieces you can wear with anything.
 You can get away with colour in your corporate wardrobe if the cut and style of the outfit is simple.
 So a bright green dress could work, if it’s a classic wrap or shift dress, paired with a well cut jacket.